isabella232/kubernetes-operator/docs/Limitations.md

 * Storage.Volumes config cannot be updated
 * MultiPodPerHost cannot be updated
 * Cluster security config flag "enable-security" cannot be updated after the first deployment
-* TLS config cannot be updated
+* TLS config cannot be updated.
+See [Manage TLS Certificates](Manage-TLS-Certificates.md/#rotate-tls-certs) for info on how to rotate TLS certificates.
 * aerospikeConfig.namespace.replication-factor cannot be updated
 * Persistent Aerospike namespace cannot be added dynamically
 * Namespace storage device cannot be resized.
 No new storage device can be added